 Advantages of Single Entry System

 A major advantage of the single entry system is that it is economical, especially for businesses at earlier stages, where the founder also dons the hat of accountant.
 It does not require the services of a professional accountant, or expensive accounting software.
 All you need is a pen and a notebook.
 Maybe even an Excel sheet, if you’re feeling fancy.

 The reason many small businesses prefer using the single entry system is that it is simple.
 There are no major rules to follow, and anybody can do it – even people with no accounting knowledge.

 Unfortunately, this simplicity means that the single entry system has more disadvantages than advantages.

 It may seem like the purchase of flour has only one dimension – but this is not the case.
 Every transaction has two sides to it.

 The single entry system only records one side of the transaction.
 We can see from Mrs. Pay’s cashbook that she spent Rs.
 400 on flour on the 21st of October, but we don’t know how she paid for it.

 2. No scope for financial analysis

-If she needed this information, she would have to manually calculate the total amount spent on flour after poring through her entire cash book – inefficient and tedious.
+To get this information, we would have to manually calculate the total amount spent on flour after poring through her entire cash book – inefficient and tedious.

 3. Unscientific and inconsistent